LeBron James scores 30 points, Lakers rout Pelicans 133-89 to reach tournament final

 Trey Murphy III led the Pelicans with 14 points.
 Zion Williamson had 13 points and Herbert Jones 10.

+“Any time your best player sacrifices his body, takes three charges in the first half, especially with Zion coming down the paint, it sets a tone,” Reaves said.
+“That shows to everybody else how locked in he is to win this, and how locked in he is every game.”

-By halftime, he had 21 points on 7-of-9 shooting.
-James went to the bench midway through the third quarter, which should give him plenty of energy for the championship.
+By halftime, James had 21 points on 7-of-9 shooting.
+He went to the bench midway through the third quarter, which should give him plenty of energy for the championship against a Pacers team like that likes to push, well, pace.

+“They are young,” Davis said.
+“They are scrappy.
+They get out and run, and they play the right way.
+So it’s going to be a test for our defense for sure.”

 Los Angeles has won three consecutive games and four of its past five.
-The Pelicans had won three of their previous four.
+Coach Darvin Ham said the focus, aggressiveness and unselfishness during this recent span make the Lakers “damn near unstoppable.”

+“It’s a beautiful thing to see this early,” Ham said.
+“I think the intensity that this tournament brings reveals that because it’s not just a regular-season game.
+It doesn’t feel like that.
+The stakes are way higher and you see people in those delicate moments what they are truly made of, at least the beginning stages.”

 UP NEXT